LyricLy/lyliet/README.md

-# flaklang
+# Lyliet
-A language that transpiles to Brain-Flak.
+A language that transpiles to Ly.
+Read the wiki for more details on the specification.